CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 ## Instruction
 - Scenes Selection: All the scenes are stored in the scene directory.
 You can call the scene by setting JSON file path "../scenes/sceneName.json" in the Debugging > Command Arguments section in the Project Properties.
 - Change the following define to test the features
+- BVH is partially working from certain angles but doesn't work as expected.
 ```
 #define BVH 0 // Unfinished DO NOT USE
 #define ENVIRONMENT_MAP 1
-#define STREAM_COMPACTION 0 // If use environment map, set to 0
+#define STREAM_COMPACTION 1 // If use environment map, set to 0
 #define SORTMATERIAL 1
 #define RUSSIAN_ROULETTE 0
 #define ANTI_ALIASING 1